What is urticaria?

 It’s often harder to diagnose what causes chronic (long-term) urticaria.
 Some causes may be:

-• Other chronic health conditions or diseases such as lupus or rheumatoid arthritis
+- Other chronic health conditions or diseases such as lupus or rheumatoid arthritis.

-• An underactive or overactive thyroid gland
+- An underactive or overactive thyroid gland.

 If you suffer from chronic urticaria, you may find that some things can trigger or worsen your symptoms.
 Some of the common triggers of chronic urticaria include:

-• Certain kinds of medication
+- Certain kinds of medication.

-• Exposure to heat, cold or water
+- Exposure to heat, cold, or water.

-• Pressure on the skin
+- Pressure on the skin.

-• Insect bites or stings
+- Insect bites or stings.

-• Certain kinds of food additives
+- Certain kinds of food additives.

-Treatments for urticaria
+Treatment for urticaria

 Often, urticaria doesn’t need to be treated and will clear up by itself.
 If it’s very uncomfortable or itchy, you can easily treat it at home using an oral antihistamine like Clarityn Allergy Tablets, which relieves the symptoms of allergies caused by over 150 airborne allergens.